thehenhen/To-Do-Extension/README.md

 2. Extract all contents
 3. Go to chrome://extensions/ and enable developer mode
 4. Select "Load unpacked" and choose the directory containing the files
-5. You should now have the FlowTime extension installed!
+5. You should now have the extension installed!